ThinkDataEd/curriculum/docs/overview.md

 at the intersection of data analysis, computing, and mathematics through hands-on activities.
 Data are everywhere, and this curriculum will help prepare students to live in a world of data.
 The curriculum focuses on practical applications of data analysis to give students concrete and applicable skills.
-Instead of using small, tailored, curated data sets as in a traditional statistics curriculum, this curriculum engages students with a wider world of data that fall into the "Big Data" paradigm and are relevant to students' lives.
+Instead of using small, tailored, curated datasets as in a traditional statistics curriculum, this curriculum engages students with a wider world of data that fall into the "Big Data" paradigm and are relevant to students' lives.
 In contrast to the traditional formula-based approach, in IDS, statistical inference is taught algorithmically, using modern randomization and simulation techniques.
 Students will learn to find and